 The following list seeks to compile useful, mainly English-language, resources available for the study of numismatics.
-We try to keep the list up to date, but if you find any links which no longer work or have other recommendations to make, please email Dr Rebecca Darley (firstname.lastname@example.org).
+We try to keep the list up to date, but if you find any links which no longer work or have other recommendations to make, please email Matthew Ball (firstname.lastname@example.org).
 Where sites are useful but no longer being updated we have tried to indicate this.
 The following links are arranged under the headings:

 - RNS and Money and Medals Network